-8.10 Prevent, Radicalisation and Extremism: As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people being drawn into terrorism'.
-This is the 'Prevent Duty'.
+8.10 Prevent, Radicalisation and Extremism: As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people from becoming terrorists or supporting terrorism'.
+This is the 'Prevent Duty' (updated in 2023).
 Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalized, they should discuss this with the DSL.